Saving Captain Row

 "Don't be so dramatic, Alexander.
 How could she run away?"

 "She could not get off the island without us noticing."

-Alex laughed, trying to hide his real feelings of panic and fear.
+Alex laughed, trying to hide his real feelings.
 "Really?
 She's had the same training as all Yokujin's."

 "Let's not jump to conclusions.
 Antiope, search for her.
-Alex, we must go; but I'll find her, even if she's run away."
+Alexander, we must go; but I'll find her, even if she's run away."